felleg/felleg.gitlab.io-backup/content/posts/why-i-also-choose-vim.md

 Yes!
 But keep reading, as I answer your much more interesting first question.

-# Learning from Typos: o instead of i
+# Learning from Typos: o Instead of i

 Let me tell you a story.